 The Geoscience Australia Education Centre offers curriculum-linked education programs designed to immerse students in hands-on geoscientific activities.
 Facilitated by experienced educators, general and custom-made programs are available to suit individual group needs, ensuring the best possible outcome for students.

-While at Geoscience Australia, students will make their mark by adding a layer to our 'visitor book' sediment columns and record an earthquake using our in-house seismograph.
+While at Geoscience Australia, students will make their mark by adding a layer to our 'visitor book' sediment columns and explore our hands-on specimens.
 Our education programs also utilises the National Mineral Collection which includes a piece of Moon rock on loan from NASA that students can actually touch!

 Our on-site education programs

 Geoscience Australia's Education Centre offers programs directly linked to the Australian curriculum.

 Age group: Year 3/4

 The Weathering and Erosion program focuses on changes that occur in rocks and the landscape as a result of geological processes, and how fossils can give us clues to the past.

 ACSU075: Earth's surface changes over time as a result of natural processes and human activity.

 Age group: Year 5/6

 The Hazards program focuses on earthquakes and tsunamis.
 Students examine real earthquakes recorded by Geoscience Australia seismometers and learn how and where earthquakes and tsunamis are likely to happen.
 They investigate impacts of geological hazards and Geoscience Australia's role monitoring and warning about potentially hazardous events.